SpilledMilkCOM/refdocs/SOLID.md

     “There should never be more than one reason for a class to change.”

 * A **SINGLE** resonsibility for a class.
-* If a class is handling many different responsibilities then it may need to change
+* If a class is handling many different responsibilities then it may need to change too often based on its underlying framework or needs of the application.
 * Leads to better readability and less complexity.

 ## 2. Open-closed Principle

     “Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.”

+* Use Dependency Injection or Inheritance for extension.

 ## 3. Liskov Substitution Principle